Lori-ml/Customer-Churn-Pyspark/README.md

-A details description of this project and its results can be found in this [Medium post](https://medium.com/@_Florida/churn-butter-not-customers-5cbb23d640f):
+A detailed description of this project and its results can be found in this [Medium post](https://medium.com/@_Florida/churn-butter-not-customers-5cbb23d640f):